 Today was Anna's Parent/Teacher conference, and usually it's a breeze so I wasn't nervous at all.
 Anna is advanced for her age, and this has been the case for her whole life.

 Let me say this again, people: "Pride goeth before the fall."~ Praphrased, God.

-Anywho, you would think that having your daughter's second grade teacher start the conference off by asking if you have gotten Spanish by Rosetta Stone would be a good thing.
-I quite sure that under normal circumstances, this would be the case.
+Anywho, you would think that having your daughter's second grade teacher start the conference off by asking if you have gotten Spanish by Rosetta Stone.
 It turns out that a classmate complained to the teacher that Anna was cursing at them and calling them bad names in Spanish.

 The teacher did some investigating to find that Anna feels like the only way she can get back at some of the kids in her class is to call them names.
 En Espanol.
 Mrs. Moore explained to Anna that there are other options to explore, like for instance walking away.
 She did say that Anna has shown growth in this area and has deployed this tactic on more than one occasion, which shows that Anna is very mature for her age.

 I explained that we don't commonly share curse words in Spanish ( though secretly I kicked myself-while blushing wildly- for having shared more than a fair share of the English versions), and that Anna had a secret language when she was younger, and that she would babble when feeling uncomfortable and shy.
 One of these words, actually and unfortunately one of her favorite words, just happened to be the Spanish word for B*TCH, and that we were very clear on the fact that it shouldn't be said.